-I am a second-year PhD student in the Department of Statistics & Data Science at Carnegie Mellon University.
+I am a third-year PhD student in the Department of Statistics & Data Science at Carnegie Mellon University.
 I completed my BS in Statistics and Economics from NC State University in 2017.

 As part of CMU’s Delphi group, my current research project is nowcasting influenza via digital surveillance data.
 I am broadly interested in data-driven decision-making and computational statistics.

 Previous projects and groups

 |2018||Worked as a motion planning intern for Argo AI, developing features for self-driving cars.|

 |2015–2017||Researched at Laber Labs under the direction of Eric Laber in the Department of Statistics, building educational games demonstrating reinforcement learning algorithms.
 You can read about it in AMSTAT or play some of the games.|